basementuniverse/automaton-game/README.md

 Products travel through pipes and can be stored in storage units.

 Factories combine 2 products into 1.
 If the products have the same level, the resulting product will have that level +1.
-The product colour will be a combination of the inputs.
+The product colour will be a combination of the inputs (eg. red + green = yellow).
 Factories require workers and power to operate.

 Refiners increase the level of a product and filter out one of the colour channels.
 Refiners require workers and power to operate.